frictionlessdata/livemark/pages/feature-reference/general.md

 $ livemark build source.md --target target.md
 ```

 Note that for the markdown rendering only a limited set of plugins are supported such as `script`.
-To get all from Livemark it's better to render documents as HTML.
+To use all of Livemark's features, it's better to render documents as HTML.